Taylor Ward

-Joseph Taylor Ward (born December 14, 1993) is an American professional baseball third baseman and outfielder for the Los Angeles Angels of Major League Baseball (MLB).
+Joseph Taylor Ward (born December 14, 1993) is an American professional baseball left fielder for the Baltimore Orioles of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Angels.

 Ward was raised in Central Florida before moving to Indio, California, where he attended Shadow Hills High School and emerged as a notable baseball prospect as a catcher.
 He played three seasons of college baseball for the Fresno State Bulldogs, earning multiple conference accolades.
 The Angels drafted Ward in the first round of the 2015 MLB draft, 26th overall.
 After spending four seasons in the Angels farm system and being converted to a third baseman, he made his MLB debut in 2018.

 In his first four major league seasons, Ward did not find consistent playing time and was sent back down to the minor leagues on multiple occasions.
 In 2019, the Angels converted him to primarily play the outfield, forcing him to compete with fellow top prospects Jo Adell and Brandon Marsh for a spot while veterans Mike Trout, Justin Upton, and Kole Calhoun received most of the playing time.
 In 2022, Ward became the Angels' primary right fielder and was credited with a breakout season after he hit 23 home runs and led qualified Angels batters with a .281 batting average and a .360 on-base percentage (OBP).

+In 2023, Ward moved to left field, where he spent three seasons as one of the top producers for the Angels.
+In 2025, he recorded a career-high 36 home runs and a team-leading 103 runs batted in (RBIs).
+The following offseason, the Angels traded Ward to the Orioles in exchange for pitcher Grayson Rodriguez.

 Early life

 Joseph Taylor Ward was born on December 12, 1993, in Dayton, Ohio, to parents Joe and Samantha Ward.
 During his childhood, Ward's family moved to Oviedo, Florida, a suburb of Orlando.
 He enrolled at Hagerty High School for his freshman year of high school in 2008.

 In 2009, Ward's family moved to the Coachella Valley in Southern California, where he enrolled at the newly-opened Shadow Hills High School in Indio for his sophomore year.
 He played catcher for the Shadow Hills baseball team and was a two-time De Anza League First Team selection.
-In his junior season, he was named the De Anza League MVP and Offensive Player of the Year while also earning CIF Southern Section First Team honors.
+In his junior season, he was named the De Anza League MVP and Offensive Player of the Year while also earning First Team honors in the California Interscholastic Federation's Southern Section.
 In his senior season, he caught for eventual MLB pitcher Tyson Miller, forming the team's top battery.
 Ward committed to play college baseball for California State University, Fresno, becoming the first student in Shadow Hills history to receive an athletic scholarship from an NCAA Division I school.
 He was selected by the Tampa Bay Rays in the 31st round of the 2012 Major League Baseball draft but did not sign with the team, moving forward with his plans to attend college.